Boston Writing Project

 Talented and Gifted (TAG) Latino Program

-Norman Jimenez is the staff assistant for the Institute for Learning and Teaching and the former coordinator of the TAG Latino Program.
-A proud alumnus of TAG, Jimenez joined as a student in 2001 at an early age after immigrating to the United States from Colombia, and stayed with the program through high school, also serving as a member of the executive board of the TAG Club at his school in his senior year.
-After graduating from Boston Latin School, he attended UMass Boston, where he obtained his bachelor of science in business management in 2013.
-Throughout his college career at UMass Boston, Jimenez continued to remain active in the TAG program under different capacities, serving as a teacher, teaching assistant, a tutor, as well as a mentor in the TAG PANAS Mentoring Program.
+Norman Jimenez is the Administrative Assistant for the Institute for Learning and Teaching and the former coordinator of the TAG Latino Program.
+A proud alumnus of TAG, Jimenez joined as a student in 2001 at an early age after immigrating to the United States from Colombia and stayed with the program through high school, also serving as a member of the executive board of the TAG Club at Boston Latin School during his senior year.
+After graduation, he attended UMass Boston where he obtained his Bachelor of Science in Management in 2013.
+Throughout his college career at UMass Boston, Jimenez continued to remain active in the TAG program under different capacities, serving as a teacher, teaching assistant, a tutor and mentor in the TAG PANAS Mentoring Program.

 Codirector: Peter Golden